 Often I'm told I must be mistaken, because the store across town has it.
 We'll sure, he was just slightly more omniscient than me.
 Or perhaps the store across town was selling that $4 booster pack for a dollar, and the customer was looking for $1 packs from me.
 Why do you think the other guy was selling it for a $1?
 Perhaps he wanted it to go away?
 The most frustrating thing is when someone is waiting for additional stock to arrive that will never come.
 For example, they want to buy two Flames of War Panzer III's, but I only have one in stock.
 If I only sell one a year, I'll never, ever have two in stock.
 The computer is set up to prevent such madness.
 Yet the customer waits, like a bad remake of a Samuel Beckett play.
 Want two?
 Special order it or buy the one and come back next week when it's restocked.
 No, he'll just wait.

 There is a sharp contrast between modern stores like mine and the old school game stores.
 Old school stores existed before eBay and often have a shock & awe strategy of stocking.
-For example, a store like Games of Berkeley literally has ten times more product than I do.
-They do about twice the sales volume; not a very good trade off if you ask me.
-I'm not saying they're dumb or stupid or deficient in any way, only that it's an older way of doing things and fundamentally unavailable to a new business.
 The up-side is you become the go-to store.
 The down side is you've got a million dollars of crap, like hardening plaque in your arteries.
 A modern store will never be a shock & awe store.
 Those days are in the past.
 What makes a modern store successful is that the customers accept the limitations of the modern store and work with the store to get what they need.

 A modern store needs to be vastly more customer service oriented.
 There's an admission that they are incomplete, that they are not "full line," that they will never have all the stuff.
 I think there may be an arrogance that comes with shock & awe.
 As in, "If you can't find something to amuse yourself in this million dollars of crap, what the hell's wrong with you?"
 Perhaps there's also not much need to develop customer service when you've hit this critical mass of stuff.
 You've got a take it or leave it attitude as your store bursts at the seams with product.